 Federal laws cannot be overturned or changed by provincial or municipal legislation, however these governments can add new laws on the same topic.
 For instance, even though harvesting migratory birds is regulated through the federal government, the provincial or municipal government can enact a law that regulates the areas where migratory birds may be harvested.

 Laws are enforced by various agencies and officials.
-Hunting laws are primarily enforced by conservation officers, but in some areas they are also the responsibility of the RCMP, Forestry or Park Officers, local Police Officers, and more.
+Hunting laws are primarily enforced by Fish and Wildlife Enforcement Officers, but in some areas they are also the responsibility of the RCMP, Forestry or Park Officers, local Police Officers, and more.
 When someone breaks a hunting law, all of these officers may warn, charge, or arrest that person who will then appear before a judge.
 Penalties for hunting law violations can vary from monetary fines to equipment seizure to jail time.